 Rava Idli WIth Aloo Sagu– Today I am sharing a special recipe from Karnataka i.e. Rava Idli with Aloo Sagu.
 Potato Sagu Recipe is very popular across Karnataka.
 This potato curry is mildly spiced.
 A must-try recipe to be served along with idli.

 Rava idli is popular breakfast food.
-This combination is originated in the tiffin centres of Karnataka.
+Moreover, This combination is originated in the tiffin centres of Karnataka.
 Moreover, here Rava means semolina and idli are steamed cakes.
 I had learnt this recipe when posted to Hyderabad by one of my Karnataka friends.
 I had learnt other variations like Rice Idli, Oats idli, Ragi Idli and different types of other dishes like plain dosa, Rava dosa, uttapam and sambhar Wada etc.

 Rava idli is steamed cakes made with semolina, yoghurt, spices, veggies and leavening agent.
 Moreover, It is made by mixing ghee roasted Rava (sooji) with various ingredients.
 Including curd (yoghurt), spices, herbs, cashews, water and a leavening agent like baking soda or eno (fruit salt) to make a nice batter of medium consistency.

 In India Potato curry or bhaji is cooked in various styles.
 Moreover, One such version is the potato sagu recipe which is very popular in Karnataka.
 Usually, it is served alongside Rava Idlis, Set dosa and others in restaurants.
-There is another version of this sagu using mixed vegetable.
+There is another version of this sagu using mixed vegetables.
 Which is popular across Karnataka and usually served along with puri or set dosa.

 - Idli Podi: I really like Idli podi as a side with Rava idli.
-Idli podi is a dry powder made with lentils and red chillies.
+Moreover, Idli podi is a dry powder made with lentils and red chillies.
 It has a spicy, earthy flavour along with a somewhat crunchy texture.
 Ghee is then mixed with the idli podi to make a delicious paste to dip the idli in.

 - Coconut Chutney: Rava idli tastes amazing when served with coconut chutney.
 I make coconut chutney in two three-ways and all of them are super delicious.